 Google Pay(G Pay) was created by Google in February 2018 which was named Pay with Google and Android Pay in December 2016.
-This mobile payment app which also supports NFC is a digital wallet platform and online payment system developed by Google to power in-app and tap-to-pay purchases on mobile devices, enabling users to make payments with Android phones, tablets, or watches.
+This mobile payment and must-have for travel app which also supports NFC is a digital wallet platform and online payment system developed by Google to power in-app and tap-to-pay purchases on mobile devices, enabling users to make payments with Android phones, tablets, or watches.
 Unlike Apple Pay, this mobile payment is connectable to the five most famous prepaid cards in Japan namely SUICA, QUICPay, Rakuten Edy, nanako, and WAON.
 This mobile payment also supports passes such as coupons, boarding passes, student ID cards, event tickets, movie tickets, public transportation tickets, store cards, and loyalty cards.

 Setting Up Google Pay:

 - Download your app on Google Play or the App Store.
 Visit pay.google.com for more.